deiu/solid-plume/README.md

 ## Configuration

 Before being able to use Plume, you will have to manually set some config values.
 First you need to copy/rename the `config-example.json` file to `config.json`.
 Then you need to set the `postsURL` value to have it point to an **existing** container on a [Solid-friendly server](https://github.com/solid/solid-platform) that holds your blog posts.
-Finally, you should also set the `owner` to your own WebID, to be able to access the editor UI and to create new posts.
+Finally, you should also set the `owners` variable by adding your own WebID, in order to be able to access the editor UI and to create new posts.

 Here is an example of the configuration file: